sensor fusion | the return ## **Design of Autonomous Systems** ### csci 6907/4907-section 86 ### Prof. **Sibin Mohan** --- consider a **LiDAR** and a **camera** looking at a pedestrian...

 --- ### abstraction level | **low-level fusion**

-- fusing **raw data** from multiple sensors --- ### abstraction level | **low-level fusion**
+- fuse **raw data** from multiple sensors --- ### abstraction level | **low-level fusion**

-- fusing **raw data** from multiple sensors - _e.g._ point clouds from **LiDARs** and pixels from **cameras** Note: - Object detection is used in the process, but what's really doing the job is projecting the 3D point clouds into the image, and then associating this with the pixels. --- ### abstraction level | **low-level fusion**
+- fuse **raw data** from multiple sensors - _e.g._ point clouds (**LiDARs**) + pixels (**cameras**) Note: - Object detection is used in the process, but what's really doing the job is projecting the 3D point clouds into the image, and then associating this with the pixels. --- ### abstraction level | **low-level fusion**

-- fusing **raw data** from multiple sensors - _e.g._ point clouds from **LiDARs** and pixels from **cameras** good for **object detection** --- ### abstraction level | **low-level fusion** |process| challenges | |:----|:---| |
+- fuse **raw data** from multiple sensors - _e.g._ point clouds (**LiDARs**) + pixels (**cameras**) good for **object detection** --- ### abstraction level | **low-level fusion** |process| challenges | |:----|:---| |

 | projecting 3D point clouds onto image | || --- ### abstraction level | **low-level fusion** |process| challenges | |:----|:---| |